ariellourenco/dotfiles/docs/Yubikey.md

 > You can disable an app by running the same commands with the `--disable` option instead of the `--enable` option.

 ### YubiKey Lock Code

-### YubiKey Lock Code
-### YubiKey Lock Code
-### YubiKey Lock Code## What Is OpenPGP?
+## What Is OpenPGP?

-### YubiKey Lock Code
-### YubiKey Lock CodeOpenPGP is a specification ([RFC-4880](https://datatracker.ietf.org/doc/html/rfc4880)), which describes a protocol for using public-key cryptography for encryption, signing, and key exchange, based on the original [Phil Zimmermann](https://www.philzimmermann.com/EN/background/index.html) work of Pretty Good Privacy (PGP).
+OpenPGP is a specification ([RFC-4880](https://datatracker.ietf.org/doc/html/rfc4880)), which describes a protocol for using public-key cryptography for encryption, signing, and key exchange, based on the original [Phil Zimmermann](https://www.philzimmermann.com/EN/background/index.html) work of Pretty Good Privacy (PGP).
-### YubiKey Lock Code
 There is often confusion between PGP and Gnu Privacy Guard (GnuPG or GPG), probably because of the inverted acronym.
 Sometimes these terms are used interchangeably, but GPG is an implementation of the OpenPGP specification (and arguably the most popular one).
 In OpenPGP an individual has an "OpenPGP key", which is actually a set of public-private key pairs grouped together under a _master key_.
 Other key pairs are known as _subkeys_, and any sub-key belonging to the "OpenPGP key" will be signed by the _master key_.
 In addition to the master key, it is common to have 3 sub-keys with different usage:

 - **Authentication key** - Used to authenticate things like an SSH session.
 - **Encryption key** - Used to encrypt/decrypt stuff like files or e-mails so that only you can see them.